What Is Plantar Fasciitis?

 If you suffer from this condition, you feel pain as soon as you get out of bed or sit for a long period of time.
-Usually the pain and stiffness lessens after you take a few steps.
+Usually, the pain and stiffness lessen after you take a few steps.
 But it’s possible that your foot may become increasingly more painful as the day goes on.
 Standing still and climbing stairs can be particularly unpleasant activities.
 If your feet hurt at night, however, it may be a sign of another problem, like arthritis or a nerve problem such as tarsal tunnel syndrome.

-To diagnosis this ailment, your New York podiatrist asks you a series of questions about your symptoms and medical history.
+To diagnose this ailment, your New York podiatrist asks you a series of questions about your plantar fasciitis symptoms and medical history.
 A best rated NYC podiatrist performs a series of physical exams that primarily involve watching you while you stand and walk.

 Imaging tests, such as X-rays, aren’t helpful when trying to determine the condition of your ligaments.
 However, X-rays may be used to eliminate the possibility of stress fractures, bone cysts or other related foot or ankle problems.
 If you find heel spurs, that doesn’t necessarily mean you have plantar fasciitis.

 Tests done in rare cases include MRI, blood work, bone scans, and vascular tests.
 These may be necessary to evaluate blood flow to your feet and legs.
 Your Manhattan podiatrist may even order a series of neurological tests to rule out nerve entrapment.

-For plantar fasciitis, there is no such thing as “one fix cures all.”
-There are, however, many things you can do to help your feet feel better.
+For this health condition, there is no such thing as “one fix cures all.”
+There are, however, many things you can do to help to get plantar fasciitis relief.
 And your podiatrist can help you figure out what works best for you.
 For example:

 - Take it easy!
 Cutting back on activities that require you to be on your feet is a definite step in the right direction.